Six first-time homebuyer mistakes you can avoid

 Be sure you are pre-approved

 If you've searched for the perfect home that fits your price range, you may think it's just a matter of time before you're unpacking.
 This daydream could come to a screeching halt if you haven't been pre-approved.
 Sellers are wary of potential buyers who haven't been approved for a loan, so take necessary steps before you get too serious about home shopping.
-What's the difference between pre-qualified and pre-approved when it comes to home buying?
-Find Out.

 Watch your credit